 express written permission of the Times Publishing

-She is the author of Green Card Stories, a 2012 book of dramatic narratives and compelling photos depicting the journeys of 50 recent U.S. immigrants.
+She is the author of Green Card Stories, a 2012 book that was a winner of five national awards, depicting the journeys of 50 recent U.S. immigrants in dramatic narratives and compelling photos.

 She has reported from Honduras and Cuba during her years as a journalist and has studied at language schools in Guatemala, Mexico and Ecuador, becoming fluent in Spanish.

-In addition to completing her new book, Green Card Stories, she recently obtained a master's degree in Latin American & Caribbean Studies at the University of South Florida in Tampa, having written a thesis based on years of her research in Cuba.
+As part of her 2012 masterís degree in Latin American & Caribbean Studies from the University of South Florida in Tampa, she wrote a thesis based on years of her research in Cuba.

 Saundra also has been a speaker at conferences, seminars, lectures and panel discussions on immigration issues and Cuba, speaking alongside immigration experts and analysts discussing immigration reform and other immigration news.